-The location: Avoid giving the dispatcher vague descriptions of where you’re located.
+Location: Avoid giving the dispatcher vague descriptions.
 Instead, be as specific as possible.
 Look for street signs, highway mile markers, and noticeable landmarks.
-Giving the dispatcher a specific location will help emergency personnel arrive without delay.
+Giving the dispatcher specifics will help emergency personnel arrive without delay.

-Description of the scene: In the immediate aftermath of a car accident, the scene may be hectic.
-Bumpers may be mangled, glass shattered, paint scratched, and cars pointed in different directions.
-Oncoming traffic may be driving ominously close to the scene.
-The people involved in the incident may be in shock and oblivious to the danger.
+Description of the scene: Immediately after a car accident, the scene may be hectic.
+Bumpers may be mangled, glass shattered, fluids leaking, and cars pointed in different directions.
+Oncoming traffic may be driving ominously close to the crash.
+People involved in the incident may be in shock and oblivious to the danger.
 Let the 911 dispatcher know what the crash scene looks like.
 This information will be immediately relayed to the police and paramedics.

-If there are injuries: Most car accidents are simply fender-benders, where serious injuries are minimal.
+Injuries: Most car accidents are simply fender-benders, with only minor injuries.
 However, serious accidents resulting in major injury or even death still occur everyday.
-Let the dispatcher know if anyone is obviously injured or if anyone is complaining of pain or discomfort.
+Tell the dispatcher if anyone is obviously injured or complaining of pain or nausea.

 Will the police respond to the accident scene?

 Local police, county sheriffs and South Carolina State Highway Patrol each have their own policies dictating when their officers will be dispatched to an accident scene.
 In most cases, they will not send anyone if the accident is merely a fender-bender and no one is injured.
-However, if the scene presents a danger to others or someone has been injured, they will likely be dispatched.
+However, if the scene presents a danger to others or someone is injured, they will likely respond.

 Which law enforcement agency will respond?

 If the accident occurs within a municipality, the local police department will be dispatched.
 If it occurs outside city limits, the county sheriff’s department will likely respond.
-And if the incident takes place on a South Carolina highway, the Highway Patrol will be dispatched to the scene.
-In some cases, there will be overlapping jurisdiction, meaning one or more of these agencies will respond to the scene.
+And if the incident takes place on a South Carolina highway, the Highway Patrol will be sent to the scene.
+In some cases there will be overlapping jurisdiction, meaning several of these agencies may respond.